-The patient-facing technology includes the Medly smartphone app and peripheral devices (weight scale and blood pressure monitor) which enable patients to measure and record their weight, blood pressure, heart rate, and symptoms.
+The patient-facing technology includes the Medly app (available on iOS and Android smartphones and tablets) and peripheral devices (weight scale and blood pressure monitor) which enable patients to measure and record their weight, blood pressure, heart rate, and symptoms.
 Patients take these readings daily and receive automated phone calls as regular reminders.
-The recorded measurements are immediately analyzed by the Medly algorithm, a proprietary rule-based expert system within Medly which was developed, refined, and vetted by heart failure clinicians from the Ted Rogers Centre for Heart Research at the Peter Munk Cardiac Centre^[11].
-The Medly system is Bluetooth-enabled for patients to benefit from automatic data transfer wirelessly from the devices to the app.
+The recorded measurements are immediately analyzed by the Medly algorithm, a proprietary rules-based expert system within Medly which was developed, refined, and vetted by heart failure clinicians from the Ted Rogers Centre for Heart Research at the Peter Munk Cardiac Centre.
+Patients can choose to enter their readings manually at any time, or automatically through wireless data transfer from Bluetooth-enabled devices.